apollo994/compann-nf/README.md

     --lineage eudicots_odb10
 ```

-The test takes ~5 minutes to run on an M3 chip.
+The test takes ~20 minutes to run on an M3 chip.
+Most of the time is taken by the CDS prediction perfomrmed by BUSCO.
 The reference must be passed as absolute path, I'm working to fix this.

 ## Modules